longlene/longlene.github.io/_posts/2014-05-14-play-with-objective-c-on-linux.markdown

 On OS X, We can compile the file by the following command:
-`bash
-clang -o hello hello.m -framework Foundation
+`clang -o hello hello.m -framework Foundation`
-`

 On Linux, commands like this:
 `clang -o hello hello.m -lFoundation`